xlime-eu/xlime-frontend-services/README.md

 ##Notes
 Currently this project requires:
 * access to credentials to non-public back-end xLiMe services such as the `xLiMe` Sparql endpoint
-* `KOntology`, a proprietary library for executing Sparql queries

-Furthermore, to work correctly, a custom version of `guava-cache-overflow-extension`
+Furthermore, to work correctly, a custom version of [`guava-cache-overflow-extension`](http://github.com/rdenaux/guava-cache-overflow-extension) needs to be used (it fixes caching of values based on URL keys, which fail on windows due to invalid characters in filenames).

 Licensed under the Apache Software License, Version 2.0